TV Typewriter: SWTPC CT-1024

-The original TV Typewriter was difficult to assemble and some of the ICs were going out of production so Southwest Technical Products decided to redesign the kit.
+Due to the difficulty of assembly and the phasing out some of the needed ICs, the producer of the TV Typewriter kit, Southwest Technical Products, decided to redesign the kit.
 The replacement was featured in Radio Electronics as the TV Typewriter II.
-This time readers did not have to order a set of plans, since the complete design was published in 6 issues starting in February 1975.
+The complete design was published in 6 issues starting in February 1975.

-Daniel Meyer of SWTPC enlisted Ed Colle, an engineer who had worked at Datapoint on terminal design, to design the new TV Typewriter.
+Daniel Meyer of SWTPC enlisted Ed Colle, an engineer who had worked at Datapoint on terminal design, to design the new TV Typewriter; Colle designed all of the terminal except the keyboard, which was designed by Don Lancaster.
 The SWTPC CT-1024 Terminal displayed 32 characters by 16 lines without scrolling.
 It used common TTL parts and 2102 static RAMs.
-The boards were laid out with very loose part spacing and wide traces to make it easy to assemble.
-A complete set of option boards was offered including a serial interface.
-The keyboard was based on Don Lancaster’s design.
-The rest of the terminal was done by Ed Colle.
+The boards were laid out with very loose part spacing and wide traces, to make it easy to assemble.
+A complete set of option boards was offered, including a serial interface.